The Ultimate Direct Response Facebook Advertising Guide

 Google Analytics provides both default channel grouping and custom channel grouping so that your incoming data is easy to customize and manage.

-Annie Cushing wrote The Definitive Guide to Channels in Google Analytics that goes into detail on default and custom channel grouping.
+Annie Cushing wrote The Definitive Guide to Channels in Google Analytics which goes into detail on default and custom channel grouping.

 UTM Parameters – What do you want to track?